sergiotales1/CS/leet-code/process.md

 What are graphs?

+# hash sets

+A hash set is a data structure that stores a collection of unique, unordered elements.
+It's an efficient way to check for the existence of an item, as well as to add and remove items.

+check happy_number to see applications

 # How to write good and concise code?

 Get to know the data!
 Check the roman_to_integer exercise and you will see a concise code that can only be like that because we know the constraints that roman numerals have.
 They can't have an X before an M for example, thus our job is much easier.